Care of surgical jejunostomy tubes

 Why do I need a jejunostomy tube?

-You may require this type of feeding tube if you are unable to eat or drink enough to maintain your body weight.
-It can be used either to meet all of your nutritional needs or to supplement the diet.
+You may require this type of feeding tube if you cannot eat or drink enough to maintain your weight.
+It can:

 How will I be fed?

 You will be fed liquid feed into your jejunum via the jejunostomy tube and a feeding pump.
 Compared to the stomach, the jejunum is a narrow part of the gut and does not expand as easily.
-This means that the liquid feed needs to be drip fed slowly, therefore feeding can be a lengthy daily process.
+This means that the liquid feed needs to be drip fed slowly.

-As the jejunum is lower down in the gut than the stomach, a jejunostomy tube bypasses the production of stomach acids which usually protect your body against harmful bacteria.
-Therefore, it is important to reduce the risk of infection into this part of the gut by flushing the tube with cooled boiled water via a reusable syringe and using good hand washing techniques.
+As the jejunum is lower down in the gut than the stomach, a jejunostomy tube bypasses the production of stomach acids, which usually protect your body against harmful bacteria.
+Therefore, it is important to reduce the risk of infection in this part of the gut by flushing the tube with cooled boiled water via a reusable syringe and using good handwashing techniques.

 Important note:

-If you experience pain on feeding or external leakage of jejunal contents or fresh bleeding is noted within 72 hours of a jejunostomy tube insertion, stop feeding and urgently contact and attend your nearest A&E.
+If you experience pain on feeding, or external leakage of jejunal contents, or fresh bleeding is noted within 72 hours of a jejunostomy tube insertion, stop feeding and urgently attend your nearest Accident and Emergency department.

 Important information about your jejunostomy tube

-• If your jejunostomy feeding tube has an external fixation plate do not loosen it, and do not remove any stitches attaching it to the skin unless told to do so, as this is holding your feeding tube in the correct position.
+- if your jejunostomy tube has an external fixation plate, do not loosen it or remove any stitches unless advised, as these keep the tube in the correct position

-• Do not turn the tube as this may dislodge
+- do not rotate or twist the tube, as this may dislodge it

-• If the tube becomes dislodged or falls out, urgently attend your nearest A&E.
+- if the tube becomes dislodged or falls out, go to your nearest A&E department immediately, as the tract can close quickly

 Tube position

-It is important to make sure your jejunostomy tube stays in position and does not move.
-This can be achieved by measuring and recording the marking where the tube exits the skin daily.
-If you cannot see the markings on the tube then measure from where the tube exits the skin to the end of the tube cap.
-If you notice the tube has moved, please call us for advice.
+It is important to keep your jejunostomy tube in position and prevent it from moving.
+You can check this by measuring and recording the marking at the point where the tube exits the skin.
+This makes it easy to notice any changes.
+If the tube markings are not visible, measure from the exit site on the skin to the end of the tube cap instead.

-• oozing or odor coming from the site
+- oozing or an unpleasant odour from the stoma site

-• excessive movement in and out of the jejunostomy
+- excessive movement in and out of the jejunostomy site.

 Cleaning your jejunostomy

-• Wash your hands before and after caring for your
+- wash your hands before and after caring for your tube

-• Carefully clean daily around the jejunostomy site, the external fixation device and the tube with water and a disposable cloth or gauze and dry well to reduce the risk of soreness and infection.
-When the stoma (skin around your tube) has healed completely it may be cleaned with a mild soap and water, and then dried.
+- gently clean the jejunostomy site, external fixation device and tube with water and a disposable cloth or gauze, then dry thoroughly to reduce the risk of soreness and infection.
+Once the stoma has fully healed, you may use mild soap and water, then dry well

-• Once the stoma has healed completely you may swim, but may need to cover the site with a dressing – please contact the HEN Team or your community nurse for details.
+- once fully healed, you may swim, but you may need to cover the site with a dressing — contact the HEN team or your community nurse or CCN for advice

-• If the site is dry then no dressing is needed.
-There may be a small amount of discharge around the stoma for 10 to 14 days after insertion.
-If you are worried about this, please ask your community nurse for a dressing and advice.
+- if the site is dry, no dressing is needed.
+A small amount of discharge is normal for 10 to 14 days after insertion, but if you are concerned, contact your enteral feed company nurse, community nurse or CCN for advice on a suitable dressing.

 Feeding through your jejunostomy tube